 This is where things can seem scary, but Dr. Pottinger says it’s not much riskier than going to the grocery store, especially if you’re following the Centers For Disease Control and Prevention guidelines by wearing a face mask (that covers both your mouth and nose), keeping your distance from others, and avoiding touching your face.
 Because your ballot is supposed to be a secret, the beauty of polling places is that they’ll likely be set up with booths spread far apart from each other already.
 Some will be putting plexiglass barriers between voters and poll workers.

 If you have the flexibility, try to hit up your polling place during off hours, avoiding peak times when folks will be lining up to vote, such as right after work, suggests John O’Horo, MD, an infectious disease specialist at Mayo Clinic.

 Of course, it can help to come prepared.
-Consider bringing your own black pen with you, or some hand sanitizer to use if you opt for the shared pen.
+Consider bringing your own black pen with you, or some hand sanitizer to use if you opt for the shared pen, suggests Nate Favini, MD, the medical lead of Forward, a preventive primary care practice.
 Also bring along a zip lock baggie with extra masks, just in case.

 If someone in line near you isn’t wearing a mask, but is creeping a little too close for comfort, you can either offer them one of your spare masks, ask them to take a step back, or flag the issue to one of the volunteers working at your polling place.